faststream-community/fastapi-dishka-faststream/README.md

 - [Dishka](https://github.com/reagento/dishka)
 - [FastStream](https://github.czom/ag2ai/faststream)

-> ⚡ Почему FastAPI?\
+> ⚡ **Why FastAPI?**\
-Исходный шаблон был на Litestar, но со временем интерес к нему угас и он встречается редко. Мы мигрировали на FastAPI — де-факто стандарт для HTTP API на Python.
+The original template was built with Litestar, but over time interest in it has faded and it's rarely used in real projects.
+The project has been migrated to FastAPI — the de facto standard for building HTTP APIs in Python.

 ## Architecture Overview